Akuli/odotdot/docs/stdlibs/imports.md

 # imports

 `<stdlibs>/imports` contains things that are useful for doing magic with the import function.
-See [the import documentation](../import.md) if you just want to use libraries the usual way.
+See [the importing documentation](../importing.md) if you just want to use libraries the usual way.

 ## Importers